techieshark/federalist/README.md

     ]
     ```
 1. Type `cf login --sso -a https://api.fr.cloud.gov -o gsa-18f-federalist -s staging` in terminal.
 1. Visit https://login.fr.cloud.gov/passcode to get a one time passcode.
+You'll need to login using your cloud.gov credentials.
 1. Enter your passcode back into terminal.
+(Note: if you have a problem at this point it's likely because you don't have permissions.
+[Contact us] for help.)
 1. Type `cf apps`.
+This will list the current, running applications.
 1. Type `cf env federalist-staging` to get environment variables.
 1. Find the section in the listing of environment variables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
+(Hint: you may have to scroll up to the top of the file to find the S3 environment variables.)
     - `access_key_id`
     - `bucket`
     - `secret_access_key`
-1. Find the section in the listing of environment variables for SQS and look for the following values and paste those values into the SQS section in your `local.js` file.
+1. Next, we'll enter some environment variables for SQS.
+Under credentials (listed just under the S3 section of the document), find the following values and paste those values into the SQS section in your `local.js` file.
     - `FEDERALIST_AWS_BUILD_KEY` is `accessKeyId`
     - `FEDERALIST_SESSION_SECRET` is `secreyAccessKey`
     - `FEDERALIST_SQS_QUEUE` is `queue`
-1. Create Postgres databases by running
+1. Create Postgres databases by running (note: if you don't already have Postgres insalled, you can [download it here]).
     - Run `createdb federalist`
     - Run `createdb federalist-test`
 1. Great work!
 The Federalist app is now ready to run locally! :tada: